core-wg/corrclar/draft-bormann-core-corr-clar.md

 This calls for careful design choices and enhancements when developing extensions for CoAP or protocols and methods applicable to CoAP, such as in the cases overviewed in the following {{match-boxing-oscore}} and {{match-boxing-eclipse}}.

+### DTLS with Connection ID

+PENDING:

+{:aside}
+>
+Protocol mechanisms that have been defined for stitching together connections or phases of an underlying connection, such as Connection Identifiers for DTLS 1.2 {{RFC9146}}, may enable keeping the session/epoch unchanged and even to change the transport address (ip-address/port), once appropriately modified match boxing rules are specified for the stitching mechanism.
+(These rules either need to be defined to be implicitly active for any use of the mechanism or they may require negotiation.)

 ### OSCORE, KUDOS, and Group OSCORE # {#match-boxing-oscore}

 The security protocol Object Security for Constrained RESTful Environments (OSCORE) defined in {{-oscore}} provides end-to-end security for CoAP messages at the application level, by using CBOR Object Signing and Encryption (COSE) {{-cose}}.
 In order to protect their communications, two peers need to have already established an OSCORE Security Context.